jackiehjm/stx-docs/doc/source/operations/ceph_cluster_migration.rst

     sudo rm -rf /etc/services.d/worker/ceph.sh
     sudo rm -rf /etc/services.d/storage/ceph.sh

 Reboot controller-0 and controller-1.
-And after the controller reboot sucessfully, lock and unlock storage-0 and storage-1, wait for node to be available.
+And after the controller reboot successfully, lock and unlock storage-0 and storage-1, wait for node to be available.

 -----------------------------